nicoleng/housing_prices/README.md

 * Deliverables: [Slide deck](Housing Price Prediction.pdf)

 ## Conclusion
-Our analysis scan serve as a tool for real estate investors and homeowners to check property valuations.
+Our analysis can serve as a tool for real estate investors and homeowners to check property valuations.
 This is important in:
 * Ensuring accurate property tax and asset management
 * Identifying good deals for primary residence or investment purchases

 **Best Model:** 83.86% hold out accuracy on Random Forest Regressor with max depth of 15 and 20 estimators.
+Using this model to predict on out of sample data, we got prices that were very close to the neighborhood median price.
+This is reasonable, since our features were only general characteristics of the propeties, so the model would not be able to capture the idiosyncrasies of individual properties very well.
+Properties in one neighborhood tend to be built around the same time and have similar basic characteristics.